Math and Science Information

 The official EPA website contains the expected environmental safety information, however there is also very useful info on how to save electricity, among other topics, to benefit both the planet and your wallet.

-“GeneEd Web, developed and maintained by the National Library of Medicine (NLM) and the National Human Genome Institute (NHGRI), National Institutes of Health (NIH), is a safe and useful resource for students and teachers in grades 9 – 12 to learn genetics” (from the About Us page 10/8/2014).
-This site links to labs and experiments and other teacher resources, as well as resources on different careers in the field of genetics.
+“GeneEd Web, developed and maintained by the National Library of Medicine (NLM) and the National Human Genome Institute (NHGRI), National Institutes of Health (NIH), is a safe and useful resource for students and teachers in grades 9 – 12 to learn genetics.
+The Web site allows the user to explore topics such as Cell Biology, DNA, Genes, Chromosomes, Heredity/Inheritance Patterns, Epigenetics/Inheritance and the Environment, Genetic Conditions, Evolution, Biostatistics, Biotechnology, DNA Forensics, and Top Issues in Genetics.” (from the About Us page 2/4/2015) This site links to labs and experiments and other learning resources, as well as resources on different careers in the field of genetics.

-“Genetics Home Reference provides consumer-friendly information about the effects of genetic variations on human health” (from the website, 10/8/2014).
-The Help Me Understand Genetics handbook on this website is a great educational resource for anyone who wants to learn the basics of genetics.
+“Genetics Home Reference provides consumer-friendly information about the effects of genetic variations on human health.” (from the website, 2/4/2015) The Help Me Understand Genetics handbook on this website is a great educational resource for anyone who wants to learn the basics of genetics.

 The National Center for Human Genome Research (NCHGR) was created in 1989 as the NIH’s part in the International Human Genome Project.
 Their website provides useful health and education information on human genetics including a talking glossary of genetic terms.